Printers for Chapman and Hall

 Despite their devastating loss and the huge upheaval in their lives, the young children all survived into adulthood and appear to have thrived.
 In 1833 William's younger brother Spencer Hall (1805-1875) was appointed Librarian of the famous Athenaeum Club situated at 107 Pall Mall; he held the position for the rest of his life.
 Elizabeth Hall's cousin Edward Magrath (1790-1861) was the Secretary of the Club, having succeeded his good friend the scientist Michael Faraday (1791-1867) to the role.
 The (at that time) male only club was established for gentlemen distinguished in Science, Literature, or the Arts; Charles Dickens was elected as a member in June 1838, and William Makepeace Thackeray was also a member.

 Chapman and Hall also published Landscape Illustrations of the Prose and Poetical Works of Sir Walter Scott.
-Issued between 1832 and 1833 with buff coloured wrappers in 24 fortnightly parts and priced at 2s 6d, the printers interestingly were Manning and Co, formerly in partnership with William Bradbury and William Dent.
+Issued between 1832 and 1833 with buff coloured wrappers in twenty-four fortnightly parts and priced at two shillings and six pence, the printers interestingly were Manning and Co, formerly in partnership with William Bradbury and William Dent.
 None of their earlier publications were printed by Bradbury and Evans.

 As explored in more depth in the section focusing on Bradbury and Dent the country was deeply mired in an economic crisis during the period that both Chapman and Hall and Bradbury and Evans were trying to establish themselves.
 Chapman and Hall appear to have weathered the financial storm by proceeding cautiously and slowly, focusing somewhat more on book selling rather than publishing and by not taking huge speculative risks.